dcvii/brainspew/The Secret History of the Shadow Campaign That Saved the 2020 Election 1.md

 There was one last milestone on Podhorzer’s mind: Jan.
 6. On the day Congress would meet to tally the electoral count, Trump summoned his supporters to D.C. for a rally.

 Much to their surprise, the thousands who answered his call were met by virtually no counterdemonstrators.
 To preserve safety and ensure they couldn’t be blamed for any mayhem, the activist left was “strenuously discouraging counter activity,” Podhorzer texted me the morning of Jan.
 6, with a crossed-fingers emoji.

-Incited by the President, Trump Supporters Violently Storm the Capitol

-0 seconds of 2 minutes, 29 secondsVolume 0%

-Copied

 Trump addressed the crowd that afternoon, peddling the lie that lawmakers or Vice President Mike Pence could reject states’ electoral votes.
 He told them to go to the Capitol and “fight like hell.”
 Then he returned to the White House as they sacked the building.
 As lawmakers fled for their lives and his own supporters were shot and trampled, Trump praised the rioters as “very special.”